Risk Factors Dashboard

 the requirement that its compensation committee be composed entirely of independent directors with a written charter addressing the committee’s purpose and responsibilities.

 Nick Swenson, our President, Chief Executive Officer and Chairman of the Board, beneficially owns an aggregate of 1,352,938 shares of our Common Stock, which represents approximately 50.06% of the voting power of our outstanding Common Stock.
-Since our President, CEO/Chairman owns a majority of the voting power for the election of our directors, and we do meet the definition of a “controlled company.”
-As a result, these requirements would not apply to us as long as we remain a “controlled company.
+Our President, CEO/Chairman owns a majority of the voting power for the election of our directors, and thus we would meet the definition of a “controlled company.
+Since our President, CEO/Chairman owns a majority of the voting power for the election of our directors, and we do meet the definition of a “controlled company. ” As a result, these requirements would not apply to us as long as we remain a “controlled company.”

 An increase in interest rates or in our borrowing margin would increase the cost of servicing our debt and could reduce our cash flow and negatively affect the results of our business operations.